-By installing the free WordPress content management system, and then one of these online course delivery plugins, you can have your own eLearning platform for a fraction of the price of an enterprise system like Blackboard, albeit on a much smaller scale.
+By installing the free WordPress content management system, and then one of these online course delivery plugins, you can have your own Learning platform for a fraction of the price of an enterprise system like Blackboard, albeit on a much smaller scale.

-Membership Plugins vs. LMS Plugins
+Membership Plugins vs. Learning Management System Plugins

-If you are new to online learning, then it might seem like a membership plugin such as WishList Member could handle the functionality required, such as registering users and restricting access to content on your site.
+If you are new to online learning, then it might seem like a membership plugin such as Paid Memberships pro or MemberPress could handle the functionality required, such as registering users and restricting access to content on your site.

-However, eLearning plugins have learning specific features at their disposal that make them ideal for delivering learning and teaching online.
-These LMS-specific features including things like quizzes, conditional course progression, student gradebooks, lessons, module and course structures, and many others.
+However, Learning plugins have learning specific features at their disposal that make them ideal for delivering learning and teaching online.
+In fact, they go above and beyond what a WordPress membership plugin might.

 So while there is some overlap between the two, and many people choose to integrate a membership plugin with their eLearning WordPress site, they do offer distinctly different functionality.

 What to Look for in an LMS Plugin